HISTORY OF THE BOSTON MARATHON

 Olympic Champions at Boston

-Three-time defending women’s champion Fatuma Roba became the fourth person to win the Olympic Games Marathon and the B.A.A.
-Boston Marathon when she posted a 2:26:23 to win the 1997 Boston Marathon.
+In 2022, Kenya's Peres Jepchirchir became the fourth woman to win both the Boston Marathon and Olympic Marathon titles.
+With her Boston win, Jepchirchir became the first athlete in history to win Olympic, Boston, and New York City Marathon titles across their career.
+Three-time Boston women’s champion Fatuma Roba became the third woman and fourth person to win the Olympic Games Marathon and the Boston Marathon when she posted a 2:26:23 to win the 1997 Boston Marathon.
 Roba, who won the 1996 Olympic Marathon, joined fellow-women’s champions Joan Benoit, who won Boston in 1979 and 1983, before adding the 1984 Olympic Games title; and Rosa Mota (POR), who won a trio of Boston crowns (1987, 1988, and 1990), while adding the 1988 Olympic title.
 Gelindo Bordin (ITA) is the only male to win the Olympic (1988) and Boston (1990) titles.

 Tuesday, March 15, 1887: The Boston Athletic Association was established, and construction began soon after on the B.A.A.
 Clubhouse at the corner of Exeter and Blagden Streets.